spoddutur/spark-notes/knowledge-browser.md

 # Knowledge Browser
-**Problem Statement:** Despite being the first class citizen in Spark holding the key corporate asset (i.e., data), Datasets are not getting enough attention it needs in terms of making them searchable.
+**Problem Statement:** Despite being the first class citizen in Spark, holding the key corporate asset i.e., data, Datasets are not getting enough attention it needs in terms of making them searchable.

-I wrote this blog to help my self understand how to make datasets searchable.
-I hope it helps you as much it helped me.
-I'll cover following items:
+In this blog we'll look at following items:
 1. **How can we make datasets searchable**
   - esp. without using any search engine
 2. **Same data, different representations**